Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 Detect Liquids
 ==============

-The :py:meth:`.InstrumentContext.detect_liquid_presence` method tells the robot to check for a liquid and return the results.
-It returns ``True`` if liquid is detected and ``False`` if liquid is not detected.
-It will not raise an error or stop your protocol if a liquid is not present in a well or reservoir.
+Using the :py:meth:`.InstrumentContext.detect_liquid_presence` method tells a Flex pipette to check for the presence of a liquid in a wellplate or reservoir.
+This method returns ``True`` if the pressure sensors in a pipette detect a liquid and ``False`` if liquid if the sensors do not.
+Detection takes place during aspiration.
+As the Flex pipette detects a liquid, it stops, raises itself above the liquid's surface, and then resumes aspiration.
+This method will not raise an error or stop your protocol if the Flex pipette does not detect a liquid.
+You can write your own code to respond to the output of this method.
 See also :ref:`lpv`.

 .. code-block:: python